graphdat/plugin-pingcheck/README.md

 Boundary Ping Check Plugin
 --------------------------

 Pings a set of hosts and reports on the response time.
 The plugin allows multiple hosts to be ping'd and each of those hosts to set their own Poll interval.
+See video [walkthrough](https://help.boundary.com/hc/articles/201383932).
-Currently does not suupport SmartOS.
+Note: Currently does not support SmartOS.

 ### Prerequisites